HealthBioscienceIDEAS/microscopy-novice/episodes/filters-and-thresholding.md

 ```

 You'll see that we get an odd result - a totally empty image!
 What went wrong
 here?
-Let's looked at the blurred image's shape and data type in the console:
+Let's look at the blurred image's shape and data type in the console:

 ```python
 print(blurred.shape)